zyedidia/SFML.jl/README.md

 ```

 #### Linux (Debian based)
 apt-get provides version 2.1 of sfml and csfml.
-SFML.jl supports SFML and CSFML version 2.2 but most things (if not all) things will work with 2.1.
+SFML.jl supports SFML and CSFML version 2.2 but most (if not all) things will work with 2.1.
 ```
 $ sudo apt-get install libsfml-dev
 $ sudo apt-get install libcsfml-dev